jmbejara/finm-python-crash-course/docs_src/01_setting_up_environment.md

 - Type `jupyter notebook` to make sure that you can open a Jupyter notebook.
 This will open a new tab in your web browser with the Jupyter notebook interface.
 - Type `jupyter lab` to try out Jupyter Lab.
 This is a newer interface that is similar to Jupyter notebook but has more features.
 ```

+### Common Issues

+- *Running `conda` in the terminal gives an error message*: There are two common problems.
+The first is that `conda` is not in your `PATH`.
+The second is that you're using Powershell.
+  - If `conda` is not in your `PATH`, you can add it by following the directions [here](https://stackoverflow.com/a/44597801/1411791).
+  - If you're using Powershell, you have two options.
+Switch to Command Prompt or initialize Powershell.
+I recommend using Command Prompt.
+You can set it as the default terminal in VS Code with the directions found [here](https://stackoverflow.com/a/61300365/1411791).
+This also links to some directions on how to initialize Powershell for use with Anaconda.

 ## What is Visual Studio Code?